hschilbert/BnaMBS/README.md

 ## 3.0 Functional annotation and candidate genes

 ### 3.0.1 fetch_gene_IDs_from_gff3_file.py
-This script calculates the mean expression per candidate gene located in a region.
+This script adds the functional annotation (based on OrthoFinder, reciprocal best BLAST hits and best blast hits) to each (candidate) gene located in a region.

 ```
 Usage: